MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

   End Sub
 ```

-User-defined functions in Automation add-ins (Excel 2002 and later versions) do not incur the Visual Basic Editor overhead because they do not use the integrated editor.
+User-defined functions in Automation add-ins (Excel 2002 and later versions) don't incur the Visual Basic Editor overhead because they don't use the integrated editor.
 Other performance characteristics of Visual Basic 6 user-defined functions in Automation add-ins are similar to VBA functions.

 If your user-defined function processes each cell in a range, declare the input as a range, assign it to a variant that contains an array, and loop on that.
 If you want to handle whole column references efficiently, you must make a subset of the input range, dividing it at its intersection with the used range, as in this example.